darlonv/mpi_compose/README.md

 This configuration consists on get the nodes' IP adresses and generate ssh keys.
 If more nodes are needed, this script must be re-executed.

 ## Getting cluster up
 Start the cluster, with 10 nodes.
+This number must be smaller than the number of nodes set when executed with `-r`.
 ```bash
 sudo ./cluster.sh -n 10
 ```